 Explore cloud instances and VMs

-This SolarWinds Platform topic applies only to the following products:
+This topic applies only to the following products:

-To quickly review status and metrics for your cloud infrastructure, cloud instances and VMs in the SolarWinds Platform Web Console, click Dashboards > Cloud to display the Cloud Summary page.
-You can also use this page to drill down and display specific details about a cloud instance or VM.
+To quickly review status and metrics for your cloud infrastructure, cloud instances and VMs in the SolarWinds Platform Web Console, click Dashboards > Cloud > Cloud Summary for an overview of all monitored cloud accounts.

 Review summary information on monitored clouds